Equality & Diversity

 Working Group

-Vice Chair: Natasza Styczyńska
+Vice Chair: Balázs Apor

-Focus of Working Group
+Working Group Focus

-In the forthcoming years, the Coimbra Group Social Sciences and Humanities (SSH) Working Group (WG) will continue its focus on tasks and activities related to research and education, as well as outreach and visibility.
-However, its primary objective will be to support the SSH research initiatives of member universities.

-Secondly, building on the insights gained from seminars and conferences, the WG aims to develop successful research proposals for international funding bodies, such as EU funding bodies.
+The Coimbra Group Social Sciences and Humanities (SSH) Working Group (WG) will continue its focus on tasks and activities related to research and education, as well as outreach and visibility.
+Its primary objective will be to support the SSH research initiatives of member universities.
+To achieve this, the WG will organize seminars and conferences and, building on the insights gained from these events, the WG aims to develop successful research proposals for international funding bodies, such as EU funding bodies.
 Previously, the multidisciplinary requirements of EU calls have posed challenges for SSH scholars.
 Therefore, the WG will emphasize a multidisciplinary research approach and highlight the collaborative nature of SSH to tackle this issue.

-Additionally, the WG will disseminate information on timely research funding opportunities across member universities and actively participate in the CoARA (Coalition for Advancing Research Assessment Agreement on Reforming Research Assessment) Working Group “Evaluating SSH research globally”.
+Additionally, the WG will disseminate information on timely research funding opportunities across member universities and participate in the CoARA (Coalition for Advancing Research Assessment Agreement on Reforming Research Assessment) Working Group “Evaluating SSH research globally”.

 Thirdly, the SSH WG will serve as an overarching and coordinating structure in the research and educational domains of SSH within the framework of the European Universities Alliances Initiative.
 Consequently, the WG will act as a liaison between different working groups (self-steering committees/virtual institutes, etc.) from Alliances associated with the Coimbra Group.

-Priorities for 2024-2026
+Priorities for 2025-2026

-Recent highlights
+Recent highlights since June 2024

-Ongoing/forthcoming activities
+Ongoing/forthcoming activities 2025-2026

-- SSH conference “Thinking between/beyond languages” (Spring 2025 or Fall 2025, host university tbd).
+- SSH conference “Thinking between/beyond languages” (Fall 2025, host university tbd).

 - Conference “Concept of solidarity in Europe – a transdisciplinary approach” (Fall 2025 or Spring 2026, University of Pavia).